aktasbatuhan/cluedo-arena-public/blog.md

 Our fine-tuned model achieved 75% accuracy in correctly identifying the solution across diverse game scenarios—a remarkable improvement over baseline performance.

-**Competitive Performance: 8/9 Models Outperformed** When compared against the original model lineup, our fine-tuned Qwen-2.5-7B outperformed 8 out of 9 models, including several larger and more recent architectures.
+**Competitive Performance: 8/9 Models Outperformed** Our fine-tuned Qwen-2.5-7B outperformed 8 out of 9 competing models, including several larger and more recent architectures.
+It also proved to be the most parameter-efficient, achieving the highest performance score relative to its size.

 **Strategic Reasoning Improvement: 60% Enhancement** Measured through our custom strategic reasoning metrics, the model showed a 60% improvement in making optimal strategic decisions.

 ### Qualitative Breakthroughs

-**Enhanced Social Awareness**
-- Improved ability to track multiple agent beliefs simultaneously
-- Better understanding of information asymmetry
-- More sophisticated opponent modeling

-**Strategic Sophistication**
-- Development of multi-turn planning capabilities
-- Adaptive strategy based on opponent behavior
-- Effective use of deception and misdirection

-**Reasoning Chain Quality**
-- More coherent explanation of deductive steps
-- Better integration of multiple information sources
-- Improved confidence calibration
+Beyond the numbers, we saw significant qualitative breakthroughs.
+The fine-tuned model demonstrated enhanced social awareness, with an improved ability to track multiple agents' beliefs, understand information asymmetry, and develop more sophisticated models of its opponents.
+Its strategic sophistication grew, leading to multi-turn planning, adaptive strategies based on opponent behavior, and even the effective use of deception.
+The quality of its reasoning chains also improved, with more coherent explanations for its deductions, better integration of multiple information sources, and more accurate confidence calibration.

 ### Visual Results